kireet-09/Solar-panel-fault-detect/README.md

 * Lightweight Flask web interface
 * Uses MobileNetV2 or custom CNN models

+## Dataset

+This project uses the publicly available [Solar Panel Images Dataset](https://www.kaggle.com/datasets/pythonafroz/solar-panel-images) from Kaggle.

+* The dataset contains labeled images categorized into six classes:

+  * Bird-drop
+  * Clean
+  * Dusty
+  * Electrical-damage
+  * Physical-Damage
+  * Snow-Covered

+* These images are organized into folders and used for training and testing.

 ## Model Training

 Two training options are provided: